-You are required to watch two hours of video material featuring Drs.
-Hao and Helms, and review printed handouts prior to arriving at the workshop.
+You are required to watch 90 minutes of video material featuring Dr. Helms and review printed handouts prior to arriving at the workshop.
 The video material covers the basic anatomy of the Chinese scalp acupuncture zones.
-Dr. Jason Hao teaches the live training weekend.
-Documentation of your participation at this segment is through attendance roll call as well as the course evaluations.
+Dr. Nick Kouchis and senior preceptors teach the workshop.
+Documentation of your participation is through video sign in, attendance roll call, and the course evaluation.

 The Accreditation Council for Continuing Medical Education accredits Helms Medical Institute to sponsor continuing medical education for physicians.

 Helms Medical Institute designates this live activity for a maximum of 12 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 As mandated by the ACCME, all faculty participating in continuing medical education activities sponsored by Helms Medical Institute are required to disclose to the audience any real or apparent conflict of interest related to the content of their presentation, as well as any discussions of the use of unapproved/unlabelled drugs or devices.
 HMI faculty also has formally agreed to announce the level of evidence upon which any clinically directed instruction is based.

 Registration begins at 8:00 AM.

 Instruction runs from 8:30 AM to 5:30 PM with lunch from 12:30 to 1:30 PM.

 - $600 through August 12, 2016. $650 August 13 through 26.

 Helms Medical Institute reserves the right to cancel the course and to change the dates of venue, in which event you will receive a full refund.
 A minimum service charge of $50 is withheld from all other refunds.
 Refund requests must be in writing and postmarked one week prior to the advanced workshop weekend, after which time there is no refund.